 Configure a Windows DSN for Salesforce

-A Data Source Name (DSN) stores connection details, such as the authentication type, URL, and user credentials, for establishing a connection to Salesforce.
+A Data Source Name (DSN) stores connection details, such as server information and user credentials, for establishing a connection to Salesforce.

 Create a DSN